 A collage of graphic images honoring athletic heroes of the past, wrap around the monitors, covering the Hall of Fame from floor to ceiling.
 Combined, the interactive displays, wall coverings and new cases provide a stunning visual display that provides the “wow factor” that’s sure to be impactful to recruits and special guests.

 Rebranded the “Linfield Athletics Hall of Fame and Hall of Champions,” the fresh décor pays tribute to its location inside the Paul Durham Foyer.
 One of Linfield athletics founding fathers and a charter Hall of Fame member, Durham’s presence was notably understated in the original configuration.

-Bird and sports information assistant Katherine Brackmann spearheaded the creative and informational side of the project.
-Assistant director of athletics-facilities Doug Hire managed the construction side.
+Bird and assistant athletic director Katherine Brackmann spearheaded the creative and informational side of the project while assistant director of athletics-facilities Doug Hire managed the construction side.

 ABOUT THE LINFIELD ATHLETICS HALL OF FAME

 The Linfield Athletics Hall of Fame, sponsored by AT&T, was established in 1998 as an avenue to honor former outstanding athletes, coaches, staff and contributors and to preserve the memory of their past achievements.

 A new class of inductees is honored at the Hall of Fame Banquet each fall.
 Inductees are chosen from a list of submitted nominations and voted upon by the Hall of Fame Executive and Selection Committees.
 The 20-member panel is made up of current and former staff members, past inductees, a member of the media, and a former athlete representing each of the preceding six decades.